Faith. Service. Law.

 I have occasionally received questions about the military environment.
 Some have expressed concern about the attention the military has received for incidents of sexual assault and the existence of otherwise hostile work environments.

 Concerning that, I can only speak to what I have personally observed.
-Admittedly, it may not align with available research and data and is likely disimilar from the experience of others.
+Admittedly, it may not align with available research and data and is likely dissimilar from the experience of others.
 My experiences are only my own.

 Ignored Complaints